 The bill, known as the "Fire Chief T.J.
 Maury Act," amends R.S.
 40:1665(B) to enhance financial security for the surviving spouses and children of firefighters.
-It expands the definition of "firemen" to include not only paid and volunteer firefighters from various recognized entities but also firefighters who are Louisiana residents employed by specific federal agencies.
+It expands the definition of "firemen" to include not only paid and volunteer firefighters from various local jurisdictions but also those who are Louisiana residents and employed by specific federal agencies.
 These agencies include the Department of Defense, the Department of Veterans Affairs, the Department of Agriculture, the Department of the Interior, and the Federal Emergency Management Administration, provided that the injury resulting in death occurred in Louisiana.

 Statutes affected: HB413 Original: 40:1665(B)